cprodhomme/HDSkins/Adding-Local-Skins-using-Resourcepacks.md

 ```

 - Type is type of skin which can be any of (`SKIN`, `ELYTRA`, or `CAPE`),
 - Skin is the resource path for the texture you want to use, also in the resourcepack.
+Must be lowercase.
-- Model is the vanilla model type, either `DEFAULT` or `ALEX` which controls which arm types the player will have
+- Model is the vanilla model type, either `default` or `slim` which controls which arm types the player will have

 In this case the json file will change me (Sollace) to use the skin texture located at `/assets/hdskins/textures/skins/super_silly_pony.png`.